jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I tell Houston, "Please be informed, there is a Santa Claus."

+We will be back.
+After our success here, NASA already has the gears in motion.
+I will be back and put footsteps on the moon.
+Well, not footsteps of course.
+There will never be human footprints on the moon, there will be bootprints.
+My steps will make them.

-On the trip back, my job is to take stellar measurements.
+We are headed back home.
+My job is to take stellar measurements.
 We use them to confirm our location for the navigation computer.

 I use the onboard sextant to line up stars.
-Take measurements.
-Very much like sailors of old navigating the oceans by the stars.
+The computer guides me to take measurements.
+This is fun, like the swash-buckling sailors of old navigating the oceans by the stars.
 I key the data into the computer.

 MEMORY ERASED